pavestru/remix-workshop/labs/lab_4.md

 ## Tasks

-- Add logic to write data to database
+- Add a nested form route `/dashboard/new`
-- Add Form to the UI in `/dashboard` route
+- Add link to `/dashboard` to show the form (link should then disappear)
+- The form should appear on the top, with existing URLs below
-- Implement saving data via `action(...)` in `/dashboard` route
+- Implement saving data via `action(...)`.
+Hide form after saving (i.e. navigate to `/dashboard`)
+- Implement delete functionality.
+Add delete button next to each URL item.
+Use [fetcher API](https://remix.run/docs/en/main/hooks/use-fetcher).